tyeatts75/Data310/thurs2.md

 - Eurosat:

-    - Unliked the augmented bean data, the augmented eurosat dataset took much longer to load so only three epochs were used.
+  -Unlike the augmented bean data, the augmented eurosat dataset took much longer to load so only three epochs
+      were used.
 Comparing this model to the non-augmented version, this one performed much worse.
 It has an accuracy around .68, and oddly a higher validation accuracy at .71.
-Looking at both these datasets, it appears that augmentation consistently decreases the accuracy of a model.
+Looking at both these datasets, it appears that augmentation c onsistently decreases the accuracy of a model.

         Epoch 1/3
         675/675 [==============================] - 221s 327ms/step - loss: 1.5202 - accuracy: 0.4253 - val_loss: 1.0136 - val_accuracy: 0.6244